-During the March 11, 2011 event, Crescent City boats headed to sea.
+During the March 11, 2011 event, nearly two-thirds of the Crescent City fishing boats headed to sea (Wilson and others, 2013).
+Many were prepared and practiced evacuation from the harbor prior to this event.
 Once the tsunami hit and operators realized they were unable to return to Crescent City harbor, decisions had to be made as to where to go because of a huge storm approaching the coast.
 Some vessels had enough fuel to make it to Brookings Harbor in Oregon or to Humboldt Bay, California.
 Some smaller vessels did not have enough fuel and made the choice to re-enter Crescent City harbor to anchor.
-Some Crescent City captains had never been to Humboldt Bay and some were running single handed as they did not have enough time to round up crewman.
+Some Crescent City captains had never been to Humboldt Bay and some were running single handed as they did not have enough time to round up crewmen.
 As with captains who chose to go to Brookings, captains heading to Humboldt Bay kept in close contact with each other for safety and for moral support.
 Even though the tsunami initially impacted the west coast on the morning of March 11, 2011, the largest surges in Crescent City did not arrive until later in the evening.
 In summary, the lessons learned reflect:

-- 1. If evacuating to deep water, ensure that your vessel is equipped to handle the ocean conditions and has sufficient fuel and supplies to remain offshore for several days; - 2.
-Recognize that the port you left may have been damaged by the tsunami, such that you may not be able to return to the same port; and - 3.
+- 1. It is recommended that harbors and vessels practice their offshore evacuation plan; - 2.
+If evacuating to deep water, ensure that your vessel is equipped to handle the ocean conditions and has sufficient fuel and supplies to remain offshore for several days; - 3.
+Recognize that the port you left may have been damaged by the tsunami, such that you may not be able to return to the same port; and - 4.
 The largest surges may not arrive until much later.